Skip to content

 Figure 17: DI VFSM

 When starting, the VFSM is in state UNKNOWN, i.e. the digital value (HIGH or LOW) is not defined / known yet.
-From the control system point of view the DI VFSM is a slave and shows its status by its states (see also the Figure 10.
-Objects defined to exchange control information with the real world and its description).
+From the control system point of view the DI VFSM is a slave and shows its status by its states (see also Figure 10 in Appendix A. Objects defined to exchange control information with the real world and its description).

 The input names used for state transitions are states of the real controlled device: